K9Kraken/EZpanda/README.md

 model.panda_node.set_pos(2, 0, 0)
 ```

+Code examples are in the EXAMPLES folder, you can view them by running EXAMPLES/main.py.
-To view code examples run EXAMPLES/main.py, here is a list of the current examples:
+Here is a list of the current examples:
 ```
         A - Sound
         B - Model